 Jacqueline Ingles joined WFTS in June 2012.
 She writes, shoots, edits, and fronts her own work while also doing all of her own web work.

-In April 2013, Jacqueline was awarded a National Headliner Award for her breaking news coverage of a pileup on I-75.
+In April 2013, Jacqueline was awarded a National Headliner Award and First Place Spot News Coverage by the Society of Professional Journalists for her breaking news coverage of a pileup on I-75.
 The Associated Press also awarded her first place for general assignment reporting.
 In her report, Jacqueline obtained exclusive video showing a teacher's aide sleeping on her desk while special needs students were left unattended.